Cassidy is an author, a scientist, and a new father facing the world of parenting head-on with his lovely wife.

 As a board book, it is fairly substantial, which can be good for a child who likes to pick up and carry objects.
 It was good practice for my child to learn how to turn pages.
 Now he loves to help me turn the page as I read, although half the time he will flip too far or flip backwards instead of forwards.
 When this happens, I just go with it.
 Allowing my child's interactions with the book to change the story slightly helps him to connect with the story better and continue to get great enjoyment out of it.
 This is always the first book he brings me to read, and recently he has begun to climb up into my lap to enjoy the story.
 My son has liked this book the most ever since we first got it when he was just a few months old, and he continues to love the book now that he is a toddler.

 2. Hand, Hand, Fingers, Thumb

 It's a very interactive story.
-Depending on your child's age, he will love to bang along with the story or watch you drum with your fingers and hands as you read.
-This sort of interaction can help your child to be engaged with the book and keep his attention.
+Depending on your child's age, they will love to bang along with the story or watch you drum with your fingers and hands as you read.
+This sort of interaction can help your child to be engaged with the book and keep their attention.
 Most kids love to make noise, and this is a great chance to make noise in a productive and controlled way.
-It can help your child to start to appreciate music and see that he can be involved in making his own music.
+It can help your child to start to appreciate music and see that they can be involved in making their own music.

 The board book is small and easy for a toddler to carry around.
 That also means it's easy to take with you on the go.
 It doesn't take up much space, and it's light.
-It's a great book for your toddler to practice picking things up and turning pages in addition to following along with the story by drumming with his hands, his fingers, and his thumbs.
+It's a great book for your toddler to practice picking things up and turning pages in addition to following along with the story by drumming with their hands, their fingers, and their thumbs.

 3. This Little Piggy